MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 - Distributed Denial of Service (DDoS) attacks aim to disrupt operational systems by overwhelming them, creating a significant impact on the resources in the cloud.
 Successful attacks flood network and compute resources, leading to an unnecessary spike in usage and cost.

-- Many attacks on cloud infrastructure seek to misuse deployed resources for the attacker's direct gain.
-Two such misuse cases are botnets and crypto mining.
-  - Both of these cases involve taking control of customer-operated compute resources and use them to either create new cryptocurrency coins, or as a network of resources from which to launch a secondary action like a DDoS attack, or mass e-mail spam campaigns.

 ### Design recommendations

 - DDoS protection seeks to [mitigate attacks at an abstracted layer](/azure/ddos-protection/types-of-attacks), so the attack is mitigated before reaching any customer operated services.
   - Mitigating any malicious usage of compute and network services will ultimately help reduce unnecessary carbon emissions.

-- Use [Endpoint Detection and Response (EDR)](/microsoft-365/security/defender-endpoint/overview-endpoint-detection-response) to identify and shut down crypto mining and botnets.
-- The EDR capabilities provide advanced attack detections and are able to take response actions to remediate those threats.
-The unnecessary resource usage created by these common attacks can quickly be discovered and remediated, often without the intervention of a security analyst.

 ## Reporting